d2l-ai/d2l-en/chapter_recurrent-neural-networks/bptt.md

 ## Summary

 * Back-propagation through time is merely an application of backprop to sequence models with a hidden state.
-* Truncation is needed for computational convencient and numerical stability.
+* Truncation is needed for computational convenience and numerical stability.
 * High powers of matrices can lead top divergent and vanishing eigenvalues.
 This manifests itself in the form of exploding or vanishing gradients.
 * For efficient computation intermediate values are cached.